-1. Prevention
+- 1. Prevention - a.

-a.
 Identify and report their supervisor concerning behaviors: paranoid ideas, delusional statements, changes in personality or performance, disciplinary problems on site, depressed mood, suicidal thoughts, non-specific threats of violence, increased isolation or odd/bizarre behavior, and interest in or acquisition of weapons.
-Potential threats include: staff significant others, disgruntled current or former employees, family members of residents, etc.
+Potential threats include staff significant others, disgruntled current or former employees, family members of residents, etc. - b.

-- b.
 Encourage staff to report to their supervisor any real or potential threats or concerns regarding possible violent actions from spouses, ex-spouses, significant others, etc. - c.
 Gather as much information about the situation as possible from the reporter, including a description of individual (photos if available), make and model of vehicle, etc, and contact police immediately if the person is seen on the property or in the immediate area. - d.
-If a direct threat of violence is made towards the facility, the Administrator/designee is immediately notified and contacts police.

-2. Internal Procedure
+If a direct threat of violence is made towards the facility, the Administrator/designee is immediately notified and contacts police. - 2.
+Internal Procedure - a.
+When an active shooter is identified by the facility, the front desk receptionist/designee is notified immediately.

-- a.
-When an active shooter is identified by the facility, the front desk receptionist/designee is notified immediately. - b.
-The front desk receptionist/designee pushes the "panic" button (when appropriate to notify local law enforcement) located at the front desk and when able, announces "active shooter" and the location where the shooter is.
+- b.
+The front desk receptionist/designee if able, announces "active shooter" and the location where the shooter is.
 The announcement is made 3 times. - c.
 If the active shooter enters the facility at a different location other than the front door, call 911. - d.
 All people inside the facility should engage the Run-Hide-Fight continuum based on their individual set of circumstances. - i.
 RUN if there is an accessible escape path; attempt to evacuate residents, visitors, and staff away from the immediate area of the active shooter, if safe to do so.
 Be sure to: - 1.
 Have an escape route and plan in mind. - 2.
 Leave your belongings behind. - 3.
 Help others escape if possible. - 4.
 Keep your hands visible. - 5.
 Follow the instructions of any police officers. - 6.
 Do not attempt to move wounded people. - 7.
 If unable to evacuate residents, place residents in rooms and close doors.
 Do not stay behind because others won't go. - ii.
 HIDE if unable to evacuate.
 Find a location to hide where the active shooter is less likely to see you.
 Your hiding place should: - 1.
 Be out of the active shooter's view. - 2.
 Provide protection if shots are fired in your direction. - 3.
 Not trap you or restrict your options for movement. - 4.
 To prevent and active shooter from entering your hiding place: lock and barricade doors, turn off lights, close blinds, turn off radios or other sound emitting devices, silence cell phones, keep out of sight and take adequate cover (concrete walls, thick desks, filing cabinets) and remain quiet. - 5.
 Remain in place until given an all-clear by identifiable law enforcement. - 6.
-If evacuation and hiding are not possible: remain calm, dial 911 to alert police to active shooter's location (if you cannot speak, leave line open and allow dispatcher to listen.
+If evacuation and hiding are not possible: remain calm, dial 911 to alert police to active shooter's location (if you cannot speak, leave line open and allow dispatcher to listen. - iii.

-- iii.
 FIGHT- as a last resort.
-Fight when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

-- 1. Acting as aggressively as possible against the shooter.

-- 2. Throwing items and improvising weapons.

-- 3. Yelling.

-- 4. Committing to your actions.
+Fight when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by: - 1.
+Acting as aggressively as possible against the shooter. - 2.
+Throwing items and improvising weapons. - 3.
+Yelling. - 4.
+Committing to your actions. - 3.
+External Procedure - a.
+Gather members of the IMT at the ICC (Incident Command Center) and inform them of the situation.
+Share information including descriptions of the individual, vehicle, etc.